TheEliForbes/cronus-monitoring/README.md

     - `./scripts/testTickScripts.sh`

-    - *These tests are not truly functional yet*
+    > *Kapacitor-Unit is not set up by default, see instructions below.
+Note that these tests are not fully functional yet*

 - Stress Testing